 Most human cases of anthrax occur as a result of exposure to infected animals or their meat or hides.
 In the United States, a few people have developed anthrax while making traditional African drums from the skins of infected animals.

-More recently, heroin users in Europe contracted anthrax through injecting illegal drugs.
-Eighteen people died from injectable anthrax.
+More recently, in two separate outbreaks, heroin users in Europe contracted anthrax through injecting illegal drugs.
+A total of 40 people died.
 Heroin sold in Europe likely comes from areas where naturally occurring anthrax is more common.

 To contract anthrax, you must come in direct contact with anthrax spores.
 This is more likely if you:

 Are in the military and deployed to an area with a high risk of exposure to anthrax

 Handle animal skins, furs or wool from areas with a high incidence of anthrax

 Work in veterinary medicine, especially if you deal with livestock